ByDr. Brennan Commerford, D.C.·Last reviewed: July 2026

 Quick Answer

-Low Dose (0.5-1mg) is our top-ranked form of Melatonin with best absorption bioavailability.
-It outperforms High Dose (5-10mg) based on peer-reviewed absorption research.
+Not sure which to buy?
+Low Dose (0.5-1mg) is our top-ranked form of Melatonin, and it outperforms High Dose (5-10mg) based on peer-reviewed absorption research.

 Best AbsorptionAbsorption Rating